Howe, Minneapolis

 Howe is a neighborhood within the larger Longfellow community in Minneapolis.
 It is bordered by the Cooper and Longfellow neighborhoods to the north, Corcoran and Standish to the west, Hiawatha to the south, and the Mississippi River to the east.
-The neighborhood and its elementary school are named for Julia Ward Howe.
+It is part of City Council Ward 12, represented by Aurin Chowdhury.
+The neighborhood and its elementary school are named for American writer and abolitionist Julia Ward Howe.